rogiia/ruxu.dev/articles/ai/query-routing.md

 We have to design the router taking these possibilities into account.

 ### Example implementation of a Query Router
 Let’s get into the implementation of a Query Router within a RAG application.
-You can follow the implementation step by step and run it yourself in the Google Colab notebook (https://colab.research.google.com/drive/1B1rGvGriKIVe7PMClrMC0z3wMBbsLIYW?usp=sharing).
+You can follow the implementation step by step and run it yourself in the [Google Colab notebook](https://colab.research.google.com/drive/1B1rGvGriKIVe7PMClrMC0z3wMBbsLIYW?usp=sharing).

 For this example, we will showcase a RAG application with a query router.
 The application can decide to answer questions based on two documents.
 The first document is a paper about RAG and the second a recipe for chicken gyros.
 Also, the application can decide to answer based on a Google search.
 We will implement a single-source Query Router using an LLM function calling router.